January 31, 1968 - Low clouds cover the sky, early on Wednesday morning, when the Tet Offense begins in Saigon. Five

 out of ammo and with his shotgun jammed, he watches and radios situation reports.

 Marine SGT Ronald W. Harper, 20, of Cambridge, MN and CPL George B. Zahuranic, 20, of Uniontown, PA., secure the

 main doors.
 A B-40 round hits the door and window wounding Zahuranic.
 A second B-40 round soon follows.

-dressed as Vietnam Riot Police attack.
+group dressed as Vietnam Riot Police attack.
 At the front gate they kill a police guard.
-A machinegun on the roof across the
+A machinegun on the roof

-street kills a platoon of ARVN paratroopers sleeping on the roof of the station.
-The attackers hold the station for six hours.
+across the street kills a platoon of ARVN paratroopers sleeping on the roof of the station.
+The attackers hold the station

 At the Vietnamese Naval Headquarters, at Bach Dang Quay, 12 sappers attack by blowing a hole in wall.
 Within five